EPBaron/CleaningData/Codebook.md

 # Codebook for Peer Assessment
+For reference, this is when I downloaded the data set:
+> datedownloaded <- date()
+> datedownloaded
+[1] "Fri Apr 18 12:15:45 2014"

 # Approach and Scripts
 For this assignment, it is assumed that the current working directory contains the R scripts and that the data have been downloaded using the link above.
 They should be uncompressed into a folder called "UCI HAR Dataset" that is a subdirectory of the script directory.